-Once all the stock is gone, cover the pan with a lid or tinfoil an turn off the heat and leave for ten minutes.
+Once all the stock is gone, cover the pan with a lid or tinfoil and turn off the heat, and leave for ten minutes.
 Take off the lid and check that the rice is done properly.

 In the meantime, slice your vegan mozzarella (or any melty cheese) into inch long pieces, about a

 Prep two bowls, one with a little of the dried breadcrumbs and the other with the plant-based milk.
 If you wish you can use herbed breadcrumbs or make your own by adding some dried oregano and basil to the crumbs.

 Wet hands will make the rice easier to deal with, so you can add a bowl of water to dip and wet your fingers in if you want.